Dr. Andrea J. Goldsmith

 Dr. Andrea J. Goldsmith joined Intel Corporation’s board of directors in September 2021.
 Goldsmith is an independent director.

 Goldsmith has served since 2018 on the board of Crown Castle Inc. She previously served on the board of Medtronic PLC from March 2019 to October 2025.
-She also serves on the President’s Council of Advisors on Science and Technology (PCAST) with the current White House administration.
-Goldsmith is a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) and the founding chair of the IEEE board of directors Committee on Diversity, Inclusion and Ethics.
+She also served on the President’s Council of Advisors on Science and Technology (PCAST) from 2021 to 2025.
+Goldsmith is a member of the National Academy of Engineering, the Wireless History Foundation’s Wireless Hall of Fame, the National Inventors Hall of Fame, and the Silicon Valley Hall of Fame.
+She is a recipient of the Marconi Prize and the IEEE Dresselhaus medal for her contributions to wireless technology.